 What is Off-Payroll Working?

-Off-Payroll Working is essentially a re-brand of IR35, which coincides with new legislation due to come into force in April 2021.
+Off-Payroll Working is essentially a re-brand of IR35, which coincides with new legislation which came into force in April 2021.
 Before April 2021, a consultant or contractor working the private sector determined their own IR35 status.
 From April 2021, it’s their client who makes the determination.
 In the guidance and glossy PDFs produced by HMRC for end clients, they referred to this as ‘off-payroll working’, so instead of being ‘inside IR35’ you’re known as an ‘off-payroll worker’.

 What does IR35 & Off-Payroll mean to me?